oconnor0/fourth-world-srd/content/definitions/_index.md

 : when proficient, gain a +1 per Tier bonus to the check, roll, or score

 **recoveries**
-: A character has a number of recoveries that may be spent to heal in certain situations.
-You regain recoveries during a long rest/downtime?
+: A character has a number of recoveries each worth a quarter of his maximum HP that may be spent to heal in certain situations.
+You regain all spent recoveries during a long rest/downtime.
+If you were taking to 0 HP and had 0 recoveries remaining, you regain neither HP nor recoveries during rest.

 **recovery value** TODO: This name is duplicated.
 : A character's recovery value is worth a fourth of his total HP.